aryzach/aryzach.github.io/assistedDying/notes.md

 Random note from email: For dementia could just volunteer and get talks about Outreach and educate on current options for people help them get a set up take donations.
 Talking about some ideas but focus on what they can do currently to protect them in the future and give them homework on what they can be thinking about and I'll follow up once they have thought about what I want them to think about.
 Payment model for dementia be explicit about costs plan my ideal income is on top of the cost.
 Just be transparent about where the money is going and what all this is costing me

+Notes on dementia trend: A recent update to the Alzheimer’s Disease and Related Dementias Facts and Figures in California: Current status and Future Projections report showed the number of people living with dementia will more than double from 991,263 estimated in 2019 to over 2.1 million in 2040.
+One in five Californians over the age of 65 will develop dementia.

 Another note from email (seems like voice dictation): I think I need to tame the idea down a little tame the confidence down and tame like how structured and rigid this ideas and poses idea as some like loose maybe ideas of how this could work and instead of shoving my idea Don people's throats go out and just listen to people and what they have to say and get feedback about the idea and this will one focus on growing connections building connections with people that wishing relationships and to dislike really and not jump into it and really try to you know get a sense of what people think we're their current status is on this stuff and I think I have to do this before doing iPad or the opposite should just be a much softer article and a much softer and more fluid and Ivana convey that you know I'm open-minded about what this could be and what it looks like and is it a good idea is it a bad idea I don't want to go into it assuming that I know that it's a great idea I want to go into it and percent that I think it's possibly good idea and potentially bad way but then the end goal of this is not to have a business the end goal is to make this available to people and so I can't be too gung-ho and stuck on feeling like the end goal is this idea to get us to the business then this is just one idea to get us to the end goal and there might be other ideas that are better or more valid in this is just one idea that I think could be a good idea to get us there but there might be other methods to that are fruitful

 This is a mission-driven organization.
 This is an explicitly non-political organization with a singular goal.
 Unsure if it would be good to draw the line and say never go to one party or use the help of one party if I think it would help us because it might alienate a lot of people and but maybe short-term be good for the cause long-term be bad for the cause.
 Or maybe it is okay to go that route externally but then in the organization try to make everybody understand that this is just a tool and that the organization is not aligning with a particular party